-The Friends of the Diamond Bar Library was established in 1977 and incorporated as a nonprofit in 1996.
-The mission of the Diamond Bar Friends of the Library is to support the library and encourage literacy in the community.
-To do that, we engage in many fundraising activities throughout the year, and sponsor events that highlight reading and the resources of our library.
+The Diamond Bar Friends of the Library was established in 1977 and incorporated as a 501(c)3 nonprofit in 1996.
+The mission of the Friends is to support the Diamond Bar Library and promote literacy in the community.
+To do that, we engage in many fundraising activities throughout the year and sponsor library programs.

 Finally, we always like to emphasize that the Friends are a completely volunteer community service group.
-We have no paid staff.
-Everyone involved at every level of the organization, and everyone participating in our many fundraisers and events – all are volunteers.
 We’ve always got room for one more volunteer – how about you?